Noroff-FEU-Assignments/cross-course-project-aBadMan91/README.md

 # 2022-10-03_WCT_ca_Aleksander-Engen_fp
-This is my answers to the web security questions.
+This are my answers to the web security questions.